 - Unlike the food tours in Paris, there is no actual eating, so make sure you have a proper breakfast or lunch prior to your tour start.

 - Try not to book a tour on Sunday that involves going into stores or restaurants, many are closed and you won’t get to go inside.

 The Gastronomic London tour is another fantastic Context Travel tour and I am so pleased to share my experiences with you because I would HIGHLY recommend this activity for you on your next trip to London (or if you live there, do it, you will discover areas of London that you aren’t familiar with, promise!).
 For more info on Context Travel tours in London, visit their website.

-London is not the only location that this amazing company operates tours in.
-I say amazing as Context Travel is a company that practices and deeply believes in sustainability, they have even created the Context Travel Foundation for Sustainable Travel and operate as a certified B Corporation a relatively new kind of company which uses the power of business to solve social and environmental problems.
+London is not the only location where this amazing company operates tours.
+I say amazing as Context Travel is a company that practices and deeply believes in sustainability, they have even created the Context Travel Foundation for Sustainable Travel and operate as a certified B Corporation a relatively new kind of company that uses the power of business to solve social and environmental problems.